stevenhan1991/stevenhan1991.github.io/_pages/about.md

 The Ph.D. quota for Fall 2026 has already been filled.
 <br/>

-<s> </s>[<b>Ph.D.
+<s> [<b>Ph.D.
 Applicant</b>] I plan to recuit  students in 2026 Fall.
 If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this <a href='https://forms.gle/FBWqxbXtYLyB9Rkw9'>form</a>.

 <br />

-<s> [<b>Research Assistant and Visiting Student</b>] I have several openings for research assistant and visiting positions focused on developing machine learning-driven solutions for ocean visualization.
+[<b>Research Assistant and Visiting Student</b>] I have several openings for research assistant and visiting positions focused on developing machine learning-driven solutions for ocean visualization.
 Interested students are encouraged to reach out via email for further discussion. </s>
 <br />

 Email Subject: School-Name-Ph.D.